panglesd/slipshow/docs/manim.rst

 ====================

 In this section, we assume familiarity with `Manim
-<https://www.manim.community/>`_, the library to create mathematical
+<https://www.manim.community/>`_, a library for creating mathematical
 animations.
 Visit the `docs <https://docs.manim.community/en/stable/>`_ otherwise!